vargspjut/systemd-journal/README.md

         Writer: journalwriter.WlogWriter{},
     })

-    // Set come custom fields of the default logger
+    // Set some custom fields of the default logger
     // that will be part of each entry written to the journal.
     // Use wlog.WithScope to use fields for single entries. wlog.SetGlobalFields(wlog.Fields{